Two Ideas For Installing Lattice

 Here are two options installing lattice that we recommend you consider.

-Many people have porches built on slopes making it more difficult to install lattice.
+Many people have porches built on slopes making it more difficult to install lattice on your porch.

 How do we build the frames since the porch is built on a slope?
 See the attached pictures".